Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 - If you turn off automatic licensing for all services and subscriptions, you need to manually assign all licenses.

 You can manually assign licenses to individual users, an uploaded list of users, or an entire organizational unit.
 For details, see Assign, remove, and reassign licenses.

 If you manually assign licenses to an organization, only users in that organization get a license.
 Users in child organizations don’t automatically receive a license—you need to manually assign it to them as well.

-You can reduce licenses for a paid service such as G Suite to lower your monthly payment.
+You can reduce licenses for a paid service such as Google Workspace (G Suite) to lower your monthly payment.
 You can also reduce licenses you don’t need for a free service.